-- 27 C1114c (R1115a) An automatic object shall not appear in the specification-part of a submodule. - 28 C1114d (R1115a) A submodule specification-part shall not contain a format-stmt or a stmt-function-stmt. - 29 C1114e (R1115a) If an object of a type for which component-initialization is specified (R444) is declared 30 in the specification-part of a submodule and does not have the ALLOCATABLE or POINTER attribute, the object shall have the SAVE attribute.
-C1114f (R1115e) If a $submodule$ -name is specified in the end -submodule-stmt, it shall be identical to the $submodule$ -name specified in the $submodule$ -stmt. procedi last line of the first paragraph of 12.3 after "units" add ", except that for a separate module are body (12.5.2.4), the dummy argument names, binding label, and whether it is recursive shall same as in its corresponding module procedure interface body (12.3.2.1)".]
-257:13 [In C12 10 insert "that is not a module procedure interface body" after "interface-body".]
-259:20 [After t he third paragraph after constraint C1211 insert the following paragraphs and constraints.]
-259:30 stmt or $(12.5.2.)$ is declar module ule procedure interface body is an interface body in which the prefix of the initial function-subroutine-stmt includes MODULE.
+- 22 C1114a (R1115a) An automatic object shall not appear in the specification-part of a submodule. - 23 C1114b (R1115a) A submodule specification-part shall not contain a format-stmt or a stmt-function-stmt. - C1114c (R1115a) If an object of a type for which component-initialization is specified (R444) is declared in the specification-part of a submodule and does not have the ALLOCATABLE or POINTER attribute, the object shall have the SAVE attribute. - 27 C1114d (R1115c) The ancestor-module-name shall be the name of a nonintrinsic module; the parent-submodule-name shall be the name of a descendant of that module. - C1114e (R1115e) If a submodule-name is specified in the end-submodule-stmt, it shall be identical to the submodule-name specified in the submodule-stmt.

+[In C12 210 insert "that is not a module procedure interface body" after "interface-body".]
+259:20 [After t the third paragraph after constraint C1211 insert the following paragraphs and constraints.]
+259:30 stmt or $(12.5.2.$ body is corresp lule procedure interface body is an interface body in which the prefix of the initial function-subroutine-stmt includes MODULE.
 It declares the interface for a separate module procedure 4).
-A separate module procedure is accessible by use association if and only if its interface body red in the specification part of a module and its name has the PUBLIC attribute.
-If its separate procedure body is not defined, the interface may be used to specify an explicit specific interface procedure shall not be used in any way.
-A mod ule procedure interface is declared by a module procedure interface body.
+A separate module procedure is accessible by use association if and only if its interface declared in the specification part of a module and its name has the PUBLIC attribute.
+If a onding (12.5.2.4) separate module procedure is not defined, the interface may be used to specify icit specific interface but the procedure shall not be used in any way.
+A mod lule procedure interface is declared by a module procedure interface body.
 C1211a (R1205) A scoping unit in which a module procedure interface body is declared shall be a module or submodule.
 C1212b (R1205) A module procedure interface body shall not appear in an abstract interface block.
-(R1205) A module procedure interface body shall not appear in an abstract interface block. right-hand-side to R1228:] 280:3- 280:3- [Add a right-hand-side to R1228:] [Add a right-hand-side to R1228:] or MODULE 280:3- 280:7- [Add a right-hand-side to R1228:] or MODULE onstraints after C1242:] (R1227) MODULE shall appear only within the function-stmt or subroutine-stmt of an interface [Add a [Add co right-hand-side to R1228:] or MODULE Instraints after C1242:] (R1227) MODULE shall appear only within the function-stmt or subroutine-stmt of an interface body that is declared in the scoping unit of a module or submodule, or of a module subprogram.
-(R1227) If MODULE appears within the prefix in a module subprogram, a module procedure interface having the same name as the subprogram shall be declared in the module or submodule in which the subprogram is defined, or shall be declared in an ancestor of that program unit [Add a C1242a C1242b C1242c right-hand-side to R1228:] or MODULE Instraints after C1242:] (R1227) MODULE shall appear only within the function-stmt or subroutine-stmt of an interface body that is declared in the scoping unit of a module or submodule, or of a module subprogram.
+[Add a right-hand-side to R1228:] 280:3+ or MODULE [Add co onstraints after C1242:] 280:7+ C1242a (R1227) MODULE shall appear only within the $function$ -stmt or $subroutine$ -stmt of an interface body that is declared in the scoping unit of a module or submodule, or of a module subprogram.
+C1242b body that is declared in the scoping unit of a module or submodule, or of a module subprogram. $(R1227)$ If MODULE appears within the $prefix$ in a module subprogram, a module procedure interface having the same name as the subprogram shall be declared in the module or submodule in which the subprogram is defined, or shall be declared in an ancestor of that program unit C1242b C1242c body that is declared in the scoping unit of a module or submodule, or of a module subprogram.
 (R1227) If MODULE appears within the prefix in a module subprogram, a module procedure interface having the same name as the subprogram shall be declared in the module or submodule in which the subprogram is defined, or shall be declared in an ancestor of that program unit and be accessible by host association from that ancestor.
-(R1227) If MODULE appears within the prefix in a module subprogram, the subprogram shall
+(R1227) If MODULE appears within the prefix in a module subprogram, the subprogram shall specify the same characteristics and dummy argument names as its corresponding (12.5.2.4)